- Share this article on Facebook

-On March 23, 1990, Julia Roberts shot to the A-list in the modern telling of Cinderella, Pretty Woman, with her performance nominated for a best actress Oscar at the 63rd Academy Awards.
-The Hollywood Reporter's original review is below:
+On March 23, 1990, Buena Vista unveiled Pretty Woman in theaters, where it went on to gross $463 million worldwide and earn Julia Roberts a best actress Oscar nomination at the 63rd Academy Awards.
+The Hollywood Reporter’s original review is below:

 Pretty Woman tackles the lighter side of prostitution, creating a romantic comedy out of a busy executive’s need for submissive female company and conjuring the perfect lifetime companion out of a woman-for-hire.